bernabe9/render-it/README.md

 </html>
 ```

 **Render It** allows you to generate all the static pages WITH the content.
-It returns the same HTML structure from the server but with the javascript content inside the placeholder.
+It returns the same HTML structure from the server but with the JavaScript content inside the placeholder.

 ## Usage
 ```javascript